c4tom/DreamDevBox/docs/getting-started/devilbox-intranet.rst

 Checklist
 =========

-1. You know what tools are provided by the Devilbox intranet
+1. You know what tools are provided by the DreamDevBox intranet
-2. You know how to password protect the Devilbox intranet
+2. You know how to password protect the DreamDevBox intranet
-3. You know how to disable the Devilbox intranet
+3. You know how to disable the DreamDevBox intranet

 .. seealso:: :ref:`troubleshooting`